 Public Space

-‘Art In Odd Places’: DRESS Transforms Public Space In New York
+‘Art in Odd Places’: DRESS Transforms Public Space in New York

 Incredibly inclusive and rebellious, the takeover of 14th Street in Manhattan by ‘Art in Odd Places’ embraces misfits, free thinkers, and strangers alike to celebrate public space